ateeti/MAAE/Homework2.md

 iii.
 Is the coefficient on female in part (ii) statistically significant?
 Comparethis with (7.18) and comment.

 ![image](https://user-images.githubusercontent.com/20382285/197380504-62e52be0-26e3-4d6f-85e9-abc92b88bf8c.png)

-- t score on female in part ii : -8.27, which is very significant.

 --------------------------------------------------------
 ### <strong>C16</strong>